Supersonic and Superluminal Energy and Speed of Information via Temporal Interference in a Dispersionless Environment: Abstract

 \section{Abstract}

 Numerical implementation of a theory yields acoustic wave packets whose peak-to-peak speeds, $c_{3d}$, are supersonic in a dispersionless medium due to temporal interference between direct and boundary-reflected paths.
 The effect occurs when the source and receiver are near each other and at least one is within $c\tilde{\delta t}/2$ of the boundary, where $c$ is the phase speed of propagation in the medium, and $\tilde{\delta t}$ is the smallest temporal separation between the paths at which interference first occurs.
-This direct+reflected path effect is distinct from previously-observed superluminal occurrence of group speeds due to anomalous dispersion, quantum tunneling, and cavity vacuum fluctuations.
-For temporally interfering direct+reflected paths, simulations yield a speed of information less than $c$, though no proof exists $c$ cannot be exceeded.
+This direct+reflected path effect is distinct from previously-observed superluminal phenomena and theories including quantum tunneling, cavity vacuum fluctuations, and group speeds due to anomalous dispersion.
+For temporally interfering direct+reflected paths, simulations yield a speed of information less than $c$.
 The speed of information from the interfering paths can exceed the speed derived from propagation only along the direct path.
-We conjecture these results will also hold for electromagnetic (EM) wave propagation, and so the effect may not violate special relativity.
+We conjecture these results will also hold for electromagnetic (EM) wave propagation.
+If so, we prove the speed of information is less than or equal to the speed of light in a vacuum, so the effect does not violate special relativity.
 These theoretical and simulation results, as well as their conjectured EM extension, should be readily accessible to experimental verification.